sphinx-contrib/autoprogram/README.rst

    :target: https://travis-ci.org/sphinx-contrib/autoprogram

 This contrib extension, ``sphinxcontrib.autoprogram``, provides an automated way to document CLI programs.
-It scans ``arparser.ArgumentParser`` object, and then expands it into a set of ``.. program::`` and ``.. option::`` directives.
+It scans ``argparse.ArgumentParser`` object, and then expands it into a set of ``.. program::`` and ``.. option::`` directives.